-It’s important to note that with the vertigo seen in inner ear injuries, there is the temptation to restrict one’s activities and rest.
+It’s important to note that with vertigo seen in inner ear injuries, there is the temptation to restrict one’s activities and rest.
 In fact, resting can prolong the course of the injury and you should get up and around in order to heal faster.

 The doctor must do a full history and physical exam, focusing on the head and neck region.
 In an external ear injury, the injury can be seen from the outside.
 The doctor must decide if the entire ear is present and whether or not cartilage is involved in the injury.
-If the cartilage is involved, it us usually just approximated during the repair and is not stitched together.
+If the cartilage is involved, it usually just approximated during the repair and is not stitched together.
 In addition, the wound is inspected for dirt and debris.
 This must be flushed out of the wound.

-Swelling of the external ear usually means that blunt trauma has injured the external ear.
+Swelling of the external ear usually means blunt trauma has injured the external ear.
 Hematomas can be part of this swelling and they need to be drained in order to protect the integrity of the cartilage of the ear.

 If the above does not work, pour mineral oil or baby oil into the ear, laying the earlobe back and upward to open up the ear canal.
 The insect will suffocate and may float out.
 Don’t use oil for other objects because the oil can cause the object to swell up.
-Seek medical attention even if the insect is out because small pieces can be left behind and can cause infection or ruptured ear drum.
+Seek medical attention even if the insect is out because small pieces can be left behind and can cause infection or ruptured eardrum.

-If the patient has a ruptured ear drum, consider Tylenol for pain.
+If the patient has a ruptured eardrum, consider Tylenol for pain.
 Put a sterilized ball of cotton at the outer canal to keep clean the external canal and tympanic membrane.

 Seek medical attention.

 If there is a laceration to the outer part of the ear, put direct pressure on the bleeding area until the bleeding stops.
 Use a sterile dressing to cover the laceration and gently tape the dressing in place.
 Reduce swelling by applying a cold compress to reduce pain and swelling.
-If a part of the ear is completely cut off, save that part in a sterile dressing.
+If a part of the ear is completely cut off, save the part in a sterile dressing.
 Keep the missing part on ice.

 If there is drainage coming from the ear, you should cover the outside of the ear with a dressing.
 Put it on the outside of the ear rather than in the external canal.
-Have the patient lie with the draining side down so it will properly drain.
+Have the patient lie with the draining side down, so it will properly drain.
 Don’t move the person if a back injury or neck injury is suspected.
 Don’t block the drainage from coming out of the ear nor should you try to clean out the ear.
 Don’t put any liquid into the ear and don’t try to remove an object stuck in the canal because you can push the object further into the ear.

 For an external laceration or avulsion, the person is taken to the operating room where the ear can be repaired under a microscope.
 The area is cleaned and sterilized.
 The doctor approximates the wound edges using only flesh to stitch the ear together.
 Any cartilage laceration is left without stitching.

-If the ear drum is perforated, much of the time the doctor watches and waits because the ear drum can heal itself within two months.
+If the eardrum is perforated, much of the time the doctor watches and waits because the eardrum can heal itself within two months.
 The doctor may prescribe antibiotics to keep infection away and painkillers to treat the pain until it heals.
 In the meantime, the ear should stay clean and dry until the eardrum heals.
 If there is a foreign body stuck in the ear, the doctor uses a special microscope and tools to remove the foreign body.

 Speech can also be discerned in some cases.

 One complication of an external trauma to the ear is called a cauliflower ear.
-It happens when there is blunt trauma and hematoma formation in the space between the cartilage and the skin.
+It happens when there are blunt trauma and hematoma formation in the space between the cartilage and the skin.
 The hematoma separates the cartilage and skin, and scar tissue builds up between the space between the cartilage and skin.
 The ear looks like a cauliflower.

-The main complication of trauma to the inner ear is permanent hearing loss.
+The main complication of trauma to the inner ear is a permanent hearing loss.
 Without a cochlear implant, the hearing loss is usually permanent as the cochlea is impossible to repair and the hair cells are too delicate to restore.

 If you or a loved one has suffered ear trauma as a result of someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, contact us online or call us at 916.921.6400 to set up a FREE consultation.